How to Build and Permit a New Restaurant

 June 15, 2023

-1. Choose a Location: The first step in building and permitting a new restaurant in Florida is choosing a location.
+The first crucial step when you decide to build and permit a new restaurant is choosing the ideal location.
 You need to find a location that is zoned for restaurant use.
 You also need to consider accessibility, parking, and visibility when choosing a location.

 1. Florida Building Code: This code sets the regulations for standard building construction practices in Florida, including those related to fire and life safety, structural design, plumbing, mechanical, and electrical systems.